thoughtsinbuttermilk/02-ModuleChallenge-Portfolio/README.md

 5. Keep development branch updated with `main`
 6. Remember: often there's more than one thing contributing to the problem you are working on.
 7. Test early, test often.
 Test the thing you are working on *and* the broader functionality of the application.
+8. Problems: create a case of the problem in the smallest possible amount of code in a separate file
+9. Before fixing a problem, demonstrate that you understand how the code works.
-8. Oh!
+10. Oh!
 The irony of creating a portfolio that is not compliant with accessibility tools when my first project was a refactor for accessibility!

 # Deployment, usage